PKhosravi-CityTech/LightCNNRad-DepthNet/README.md

 ## Installation

 Pytorch framework is used for the implementation of LightCNNRad and DepthNet.
-For installing Pytorch an Torchvision (with CUDA v.
-12.1) you can either visit [Pytorch website](https://pytorch.org/get-started/locally/) for installing it on a specific OS or run the following command in windows command prompt:
+To install PyTorch and TorchVision (with CUDA v.
+12.1), you can either visit the [Pytorch website](https://pytorch.org/get-started/locally/) to install it on a specific OS or run the following command in the Windows command prompt:

 ```bash
 # Installing Pytorch